NathanielInman/AdventuresUnlimited/README.md

 Hit chance maximum allowed: 95%
 ```
 ### Armor Class
+Armor class doesn't scale well at later levels.
+You'd need -2500 AC to remove 30% of 1k damage.
+Because of this scaling its better not to even worry about damage reduction from armor past beginning of the game.
 ```
 Note that this is based on the "type" of damage, i.e. pierce, slash, bash, exotic Monk damage type is bash.
 Anything not pierce, slash or bash like "divine" is exotic.